imsjp/poe-tools/content/docs/lootfilters/index.md

 ![](2021-12-02-02-09-59.png)

-This is the same loot with the semi-strict loot filter applied:
+The same loot with the semi-strict loot filter applied:

 ![](2021-12-02-01-58-03.png)

-Players can also hide filtered items from rendering as drops to in-game performance by a large margin.
+Players can also hide filtered items from rendering as drops to improve in-game performance by a large margin.

 The option can be found on the same **Game** options sub-menu.